A crowd cheers toward an Oktoberfest stage, where performers dressed in lederhosen pour out a barrel of beer.

 How to get to Kitchener-Waterloo

-Kitchener-Waterloo is located in the Grand River Valley in Southwestern Ontario, about an hour and a half drive west of Toronto.
+Kitchener-Waterloo is situated in the Grand River Valley of Southwestern Ontario, approximately an hour and a half’s drive west of Toronto.

 If driving from Toronto, take the ON-401 West or ON-403 West.
 Alternatively, travel by public transit.
 GO Transit increases its train and bus services from Union Station in Downtown Toronto to the Kitchener GO Station during Oktoberfest.